4onen/js13k-2024-city-builder/README.md

 Today, added the Scripts-To-Rule-Them-All pattern from [https://github.com/github/scripts-to-rule-them-all/](https://github.com/github/scripts-to-rule-them-all/tree/2e68071ef33c5c6f0d525db00997cd333ff93e8d), cleaned up `serve_hot.py`'s requirements and interface (added an `argparse.ArgumentParser`) then implemented a smoothed FPS counter from [this StackOverflow post](https://stackoverflow.com/a/7796547/9157179).
 To that, I added a cap on the frame number, to cause it to reach a certain number of frames of "history" then continue updating as if it was only at that point.
 This makes it responsive to current events but not too responsive to outliers.
 I also capped the number of updates of the display of the FPS counter to 4 times per second to make it legible and prevent it flickering distractingly.

 ## 2024-08-16

+No progress.
+(Roommates invited me out to a party.😎)

+## 2024-08-17

+Researched the WebAudio API and explored options for building my own music system.
+I came across this neat little [Alphabet-Piano](https://xem.github.io/alphabet-piano/) that I tried referencing for a system of my own, but I realized I would struggle to create audio with something like that in the ways I wanted, and that it was relatively expensive bytes-wise compared to what I eventually chose.
+I settled on using [Zzfx](https://github.com/KilledByAPixel/ZzFX) for audio, with the add-on [ZzfxM](https://github.com/keithclark/ZzFXM) for music, as the authors' understanding of audio engineering better compressed any sounds than I could have managed and their API is extremely flexible.
+They also have authoring tools for making the sounds and music in their format, which will save me a bunch of fumbling about in my text editor as I was doing with the Alphabet-Piano.

+Also expanded the Makefile to fetch the Zzfx and ZzfxM scripts from GitHub, and changed Scripts-To-Rule-Them-All to use the Makefile for boostrapping, that way if the scripts are already present we won't re-download them.